 Tom will need to answer once and for all whether he is prepared to remain stuck in the past or whether he can begin living in the present.

-What to Learn from the Book? | How To Stop Time by Matt Haig
+How to Stop Time by Matt Haig cover image

 In general, I thought the story was great.
 Tom Hazard was an interesting character, but I did not feel particularly connected to him.